-This Research Guide is intended as a starting point for research on International Financial Law.
-It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
-Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
-Links to the PPL Catalogue are inserted.
-The Library’s classification index codes 9i.
-Monetary and Financial Affairs, 161.
-International Financial Law: In General and Special Subjects and subject heading (keyword) International Financial Law are instrumental for searching through the Catalogue.
+This Research Guide provides a starting point for research on the International Financial Law.
+It contains open access publications and legal materials available in the Peace Palace Library, both in print and electronic format.
+Books, articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section including links to the PPL Catalogue when available.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Alexander, K. (ed.), Research Handbook on International Financial Regulation, Cheltenham, Elgar, 2012.

 - Buckley, R.P., International Financial System: Policy and Regulation, Alphen aan den Rijn, Kluwer Law International, 2008.

 - Bamford, C.G., Principles of International Financial Law (2nd ed.), Oxford, Oxford University Press, 2015.

 - Conti-Brown, P., and R.M.
 Lastra (eds.), Research Handbook on Central Banking, Cheltenham, Edward Elgar Publishing, 2018.